4 Questions to Guide You Through Giving Tuesday

 4. How will you give?

 - Snail Mail.
-Some of us still have cheque books, and the vast majority of charities would be prepared to receive your donation through snail mail.
-It takes just a little longer to arrive (and adds the cost of a stamp) but is a reliable way to give.
+The vast majority of charities are prepared to receive your donation via cheque in the mail.
+It takes a little longer to arrive (and adds the cost of a stamp) but is a reliable way to give.

 - Credit Card.
-Many of us now prefer to give online.
 Most charities with websites will have “giving portals” clearly marked with a “Donate” or “Give Now” button.
 If not, it’s probably as near as a brief phone call to their office.
 Be aware that Credit Card companies charge a percentage of your donation (usually 2-3%) for handling.
+You may be able to “cover” these fees in the payment processing page, or set up a direct E-Transfer to avoid them altogether.

 - Giving Apps or Texting.
 PayPal is increasingly used by charities to help keep fees to a minimum.
 Also, some telephone companies allow donors to text a donation, and add the donation amount to their mobile phone bill – you’ll need to inquire with your provider to get company-specific details.